 Keloids are very prominent scars that have no medical significance but are more cosmetic concerns.
-At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham specializes in keloid treatment for people in the Columbus and Upper Arlington area.
+At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham specializes in keloid treatment for people in the Greater Columbus area.

 Keloids are easy to distinguish from other types of scars because they have a very prominent appearance.
 A keloid scar is raised from the skin, so it looks like swollen tissue.
 A keloid develops when the body continues to form scar tissue after the original wound is healed.The condition is most common in the African-American population, but anyone can develop keloids as a result of:

 Although keloids can develop on any part of the body or face, our patients most often have keloids on the: